 Most people have never considered drinking a tall glass of potato juice, but the impressive health benefits of this unusual vegetable juice may surprise you.
 Made from the starchy tuber of the Solanum tuberosum plant, potato juice has been used all over the world for centuries.
-While the flavor is rather unappetizing and starchy inconsistency, it is an excellent juice to mix with other vegetable juices for a nutrient-dense drink.
-Potatoes are extremely popular and quite inexpensive, functioning as a staple crop in some parts of the world, so they are widely available for someone wanting to try out a truly unique drink.
+While the flavor is rather unappetizing and starchy inconsistency, it may be an excellent juice to mix with other vegetable juices for a nutrient-dense drink.

 Potato juice due to the presence of many nutrients has an impressive list of health benefits.
 Let’s look at some of the benefits in detail.